CharLEE-X/neumorph-ui/README.md

 ## Coming soon

-Here is a list of components I'm planning to build in Neomorph UI style.
+Here is a list of components I'm planning to build in Neumorph UI style.
 - TextView
 - Bottom Nav
 - App bar